-The South Carolina Association of Christian Schools accredits Northside.
+Northside holds accreditation from SCACS (state-level: South Carolina Association of Christian Schools, Cognia (regional Advanced Education) and NACSAA (national: North American Christian Schools Accrediting Association).
 Teachers are also certified by SCACS or by the South Carolina State Department of Education.

 Mathematics 4 U. S. History 1 Fine Arts 1

 Bible (when enrolled) 4 Computer Science/Keyboarding 1

 Northside also offers an Honors Diploma.
 Honors studies are available in English, mathematics, science, history, and Spanish.
 NCS offers a SC Minimum Requirements diploma but does not offer a Technical Preparatory course of study.

 Rank in class is calculated at the end of the freshman year and every year thereafter.
 Dual Enrollment, Honors, College Preparatory, Academic Required, and Academic Elective courses are included.
 Non-academic requirements or electives are not considered in class rank.
 CP, Honors, and DE courses are weighted for GPA and class rank calculations.